cq2-co/cq2/README.md

 Create a new discussion in CQ2 — give a title, a short/long description about the discussion and your name.
 No login required.
 Share the link with the participants to invite them.

 General messages about the discussion and their replies go in the main/first thread.
-To reply to a particular quote from the main description or from any message, select the text and click on the popped-up button to create a new, focused thread and reply there.
-You can reply to a whole message as well, instead of a particular quote, by using the button on the top-right of the message.
+To reply to a particular quote from the main description or from any message, select the text and click on the popped-up button to create a new, focused thread and reply there.You can reply to a whole message as well, instead of a particular quote, by using the button on the top-right of the message.
+Click on a highlighted text to open its corresponding thread.

 ## Get in touch

 If you have suggestions for how CQ2 could be improved, please add your thoughts on a relevant discussion [here](https://github.com/cq2-co/cq2/discussions/) or start a new discussion.
-If you have any questions, I'd love to hear them too!
+If you have any questions, we would love to hear them too!
 If you want to report an issue, check if the issue is already opened [here](https://github.com/cq2-co/cq2/issues) otherwise open a new one.

 ## Self-hosting